 River Crossing Playback Theatre is an ensemble in the lower Susquehanna Valley building community through the dramatic portrayal of real-life stories.
 In Playback Theatre, audiences tell, watch and learn from their own stories, participating in a new common story that honors both their differences and common ground.
-The ensemble draws from members in Dauphin, Lancaster, Lebanon, York and Baltimore counties.
+The ensemble draws from members in Dauphin, Lancaster, York and Baltimore counties.

 Founded in 2007 to serve the Healing York Initiative and bridge racial divisions in York, PA, the ensemble has grown in size and scope, leading performances and workshops across Central Pennsylvania and beyond in colleges, schools, health care facilities, retirement communities and other venues.